How to manage the transition from two naps to one nap

 Taking shorter-than-usual naps

-Suddenly waking early and/or split nights (where a child can’t sleep for long periods during the middle of the night)
+Suddenly waking early and/or split nights (where a child is awake for long periods during the night)

 Strategies for managing this transition